validator-labs/validator-plugin-aws/README.md

 ## Description
 The AWS valid8or plugin reconciles `AwsValidator` custom resources to perform the following validations against your AWS environment:

-1. Compare the IAM permissions associated with an IAM role against an expected permission set
+1. Compare the IAM permissions associated with an IAM user / group / role / policy against an expected permission set
 2. Compare the usage for a particular service quota against the active quota
 3. Compare the tags associated with a subnet against an expected tag set